Alvin and the Chipmunks: The Road Chip: Plot

-Four years after the events of the third film, Alvin, Simon, and Theodore, along with the Chipettes – Brittany, Jeanette, and Eleanor – have moved to a new house and set up a surprise birthday bash for Dave Seville that also serves as a good luck party for the Chipettes, who are scheduled to be guest judges on American Idol.
+Alvin, Simon, and Theodore, along with the Chipettes—Brittany, Jeanette, and Eleanor—have moved to a new house and set up a surprise birthday bash for Dave Seville that also serves as a good luck party for the Chipettes, who are scheduled to be guest judges on American Idol.
 Alvin invites and hires many people and celebrities, much to Simon's dismay.
 Though dissatisfied, Dave agrees to take them mini-golfing, where the Chipmunks meet Samantha, who Dave has been dating for the past months.
 While the Chipmunks like Samantha, her son Miles physically torments the trio.
 Later, the Chipmunks find an engagement ring in a bag Dave brought home and believe that he is going to propose to Samantha.
 Realizing in horror that Dave and Samantha getting married would make Miles their stepbrother, they unsuccessfully try to steal the ring.

 Dave has to produce a record for rising pop music artist Ashley Grey in Miami, and decides to bring Samantha along with him.
 The Chipmunks and Miles are staying together, but they agree to head to Miami to sabotage the supposed marriage proposal.
 The Chipmunks drug three squirrels and dress them up in their clothes from stuffed toys to fool their next door neighbor Ms. Price, who was asked to peek in on them.
 They travel by plane, but Theodore lets out several animals, leading to an emergency landing in Austin, Texas, and frustrates unscrupulous Air Marshal James Suggs, who hates the Chipmunks because of having been dumped by his girlfriend on Christmas for being a fan at the time, effectively eliminating his shot of becoming an FBI agent.
 Suggs puts the Chipmunks on the No-Fly List as revenge.